stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Boundary Conditions
 -------------------

-In the Dynamo0.3 API, boundary conditions for a field or LMA operator can be enforced by the algorithm developer by calling the Kernels ``enforce_bc_type`` or ``enforce_operator_bc_type``, respectively.
+In the LFRic API, boundary conditions for a field or LMA operator can be enforced by the algorithm developer by calling the Kernels ``enforce_bc_type`` or ``enforce_operator_bc_type``, respectively.
 These kernels take a field or operator as input and apply